BRCooperrider/BRCooperrider.github.io/README.md

 - Databases

 #### While I debated improving different artifacts for each category, I decided to improve a single artifact instead.
 It is a mobile inventory application I made during my time in CS-360: Mobile Architecture and Programming.
 This project was big enough where I could demonstrate my skills in the three categories using a single project.

+#### The original program was my first introduction using Android Studio.
+I enjoyed using it due to its straightforwardness and ability to emulate mobile devices in real time.
+The inventory application had a few requirements.
+It needed to contain a login page, contain SMS capabilities, utilize separate databases, and provide basic funtions to add and remove items from one of the databases.
+As expected, the original program took a lot of time to develop due to my unfamilarity with Android studio and experience developing on a larger scale.
+By the time I got around to making the enhancements for this capstone I felt much better in my ability to improve upon it.

 #### [Code review](https://www.youtube.com/watch?v=urmln6oFHZg) of the original artifact.